PDX VEG

 It is the position of the Academy of Nutrition and Dietetics that appropriately planned vegetarian, including vegan, diets are healthful, nutritionally adequate, and may provide health benefits in the prevention and treatment of certain diseases.
 These diets are appropriate for all stages of the life cycle, including pregnancy, lactation, infancy, childhood, adolescence, older adulthood, and for athletes.

 For concise and general nutrient recommendations, please see Vegan Nutrition in Pregnancy and Childhood by Reed Mangels, PhD, RD and Katie Kavanagh-Prochaska, RD.
+For more details, The Everything Vegan Pregnancy Book: All that you need to know for a healthy pregnancy that fits your lifestyle by Reed Mangels is a valuable resource.

 Proudly powered by Weebly